FernandoBasso/dev-how-to/functional-javascript/composing-functions.md

 `add` takes two args.
 Since most (or all?) ramda functions are automatically curried, we pass `10` to `add`, and the `pipe` composition takes care of passing the other argument, result of `multiply`.

 Once more, there is one downside that it is not clear the args `performOps2` requires.
-For that, one needs to look into the most left function inside the pipe.
+For that, one needs to look into the leftmost function inside the pipe.

 Ever wondered why the [docs on ramda pipe](https://ramdajs.com/docs/#pipe) says: